 Add the greens and/or florals to your basket.
 I didn’t add anything in the basket to hold the greens, but you could always use floral foam if you like.
 First I stuck the hanging greens on the ends then added some soft greens on each side.
 Make sure to balance everything out while filling in space.

-Then I added some smaller accent greens and my queen Anne’s lace.
+Then I added some smaller accent greens and my Queen Anne’s lace.

 BTW this was not a cheap project.
 The light fixture that I bought from Lowe’s was expensive and whenever you are buying artificial flowers it can be pricey.
 Not to mention, I hired my electrician to help me put it all together.